Restrictions (album)

-Restrictions is the third studio album by American hard rock band Cactus, released in 1971 through Atco Records.
-The album tracks "Token Chokin'", "Evil", "Alaska" and "Sweet 16" were all released as singles.
+Restrictions is the third studio album by American rock band Cactus, released in 1971 by Atco Records.
+The tracks "Token Chokin'", "Evil", "Alaska" and "Sweet 16" were released as singles.

-The album features heavy blues-rock originals, with a cover of the Howlin' Wolf blues standard "Evil".
+The album features heavy blues-rock originals, plus a cover of the Howlin' Wolf blues standard "Evil".
 Stoner rock band Monster Magnet used Cactus' arrangement of the song for their own cover, which appeared on their 1993 album Superjudge.